-The Yoga Centre is situated amidst the green, serene surroundings of the campus.
 The cultural activities and various programs are usually conducted in Tarapore hall.
 The hall can accommodate more than 500 students. and staff.
-The hall provides with a green room facility for unwell students to rest for some time.
-The latest sound system is available to support the cultural programs.
+Thesound system is available to support the cultural programs.
 The Annual cultural program, 'Spectrum', various co-curricular and extra-curricular activities, guest lectures, seminars, Conferences are arranged in this hall.
-This hall is also rented out for non-commercial activities and is a good source of revenue generation.

-File Description Documents

-Upload any additional information View File

-Paste link for additional information http://sndthsc.com/facilities-at-college/
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information https://sndthsc.com/facilities-at- college/